lucyjanetetlow/cdcssg.github.io/_posts/2014-04-26-our-story-sparkes-family.md

 In January 2012 we found out that we were expecting our second child and had a fairly uneventful pregnancy until May 2012, when we had our 20 week scan.
 The Ultrasonographer thought that there was something wrong with the scan and sent us for further tests at the Foetal Centre in the Liverpool Women’s Hospital.
 The following day the abnormalities were confirmed, and we had an Amniocentesis.

 Two weeks later we met with the Geneticists from Alder Hey Hospital.
-Over a period of weeks, as the full results from the Amniocentesis came through, we were informed that our baby had Cri Du Chat Syndrome.
+Over a period of weeks, as the full results from the Amniocentesis came through, we were informed that our baby had Cri du Chat Syndrome.

 They painted a very bleak outlook in relation to survival rates, ability to walk and talk and other developmental delay.